Unipisa/Softi-Workbench/additional-materials/workplace/SoftiStoryInventory.md

 * [Softi workbench](https://archive.softwareheritage.org/swh:1:dir:b0c85c6dd2e62311046c077ee8f57563823408e3;origin=https://github.com/Unipisa/Softi-Workbench;visit=swh:1:snp:c17894ec99edb9bddba17f69d018cfa578593d3b;anchor=swh:1:rev:092a927d8ed365ed600dd4e96932437731749bbb)}

      * {Title: Softi workbench}
      * {Description: This repository was used to reconstruct the development story of the code, and to prepare the materials for its SWH story.
-Also, from here it is possible to reach the repository with all the original materials.}
+Also, from here it is possible to reach the *depository* with all the original digital materials.}

 ### SWH source code moment